YuukiFST/SystemPulse/README.md

 # SystemPulse

-A Windows system diagnostics and optimization tool with a modern dark-themed GUI.
+A Windows system diagnostics and monitoring tool.

 ## Features